-Marfan syndrome is a genetic disorder.
-This means that you are born with it and you will have it all your life.
+Marfan syndrome (named after Dr Antoine Marfan, the French doctor who first described it in 1896) is a genetic disorder.
+You are born with it and you will have it all your life.

 The diagnosis is usually made because of any typical features that you may have.
 You may also have a history of Marfan syndrome in your family.
 There is no cure but treatment is aimed at reducing the chance of any complications developing.
 It may include various medical and surgical treatments.
 If you have Marfan syndrome, you have a 50:50 chance of passing on the condition to each of your children.